top of page

 STEP 2: Ceremony Date

-On your ceremony date, either before, after or during the ceremony both parties, your witnesses, and your officiant must all sign the Marriage Registration.
+On your ceremony date, either before, after or during the ceremony both parties, your witnesses, and myself must all sign the Marriage Registration.
 The couple also must read a formal declaration which is required by Vital Statistics.
+(I usually do this at the same time as the licence signing.)

 I do solemnly declare that I do not